inukshuk/bibtex-ruby/README.md

 		  year = [2009]
 		]

-You could easily access it, using the entry's key, 'pickaxe', like so: `bib[:pickaxe]';
+You could easily access it, using the entry's key, 'pickaxe', like so: `bib[:pickaxe]`;
-you also have easy access to individual fields, for example: `bib[:pickaxe](:author)'.
+you also have easy access to individual fields, for example: `bib[:pickaxe](:author)`.

 If your bibliography contains BibTeX @string objects, you can let BibTeX-Ruby replace the strings for you.
-You have access to a bibliography's strings via `BibTeX::Bibliography#strings' and you can replace the strings of an entry using the `BibTeX::Entry#replace!' method.
-Thus, to replace all strings defined in your bibliography object `bib' your could use this code:
+You have access to a bibliography's strings via `BibTeX::Bibliography#strings` and you can replace the strings of an entry using the `BibTeX::Entry#replace!` method.
+Thus, to replace all strings defined in your bibliography object `bib` your could use this code:

 		bib.entries.each do |entry|
 			entry.replace!(bib.strings)